Derathelion/Capstone/Business Intelligence Presentation.md

 <img src=https://github.com/Derathelion/Capstone/blob/main/mBusiness-intelligence.jpg>

 ## Introduction
 - Business intelligence (BI) refers to the use of data analysis tools and techniques to extract actionable insights from raw data.
-  It involves collecting, analyzing, and presenting data to support decision-making processes within an organization
+In the presentation i will be showing some Businesss Intelligence technique which involves collecting, analyzing, and presenting data to support decision-making processes within an organization.
-- Data-driven decision-making involves using data analysis to inform business strategies and actions.
-Goals of the presentation is to By leveraging data, organizations can make informed decisions based on evidence rather than intuition
+- Goals of the presentation is to leverage Data-driven decision-making which involves using data analysis to inform business strategies and actions.

 ## Presentation Candidate
-- Name and professional background
+- Chidera Ubanatu.
+Bsc Pure and Industrial Chemistry.
-- Experience with business intelligence tools and methodologies
+- Business Inteligence Analysis student at NSCC.
+- Data Skills: Python, SQL, PowerBI Report.

 ## Data Selection
 - Criteria for choosing the dataset
-- Potential sources for data acquisition
+- This Data set was sourced from Kaggle https://www.kaggle.com/datasets/vivek468/superstore-dataset-final
 - Relevance of the chosen data to the business domain

 ## Business Intelligence Techniques Demonstration